Darkwebnew/Design-And-Modelling-Of-Footwear-For-Visually-Impared/README.md

 ```
 DESIGN-AND-MODELLING-OF-FOOTWEAR-FOR-VISUALLY-IMPAIRED/
 │
-├── Smart_Footwear_Assistive_Walking_System/
-│   └── Smart_Footwear_Assistive_Walking_System.ino  # Main Arduino code
-│
 ├── docs/
 │   ├── DESIGN AND MODELLING OF FOOTWEAR FOR VISUALLY IMPAIRED REPORT.pdf
 │   ├── DESIGN AND MODELLING OF FOOTWEAR FOR VISUALLY IMPAIRED REPORT.docx
 │   └── Project_Presentation.pptx
 │
+├── src/
+│   └── Smart_Footwear_Assistive_Walking_System.ino
+│
-├── README.md                                         # Project documentation
+├── README.md
-└── LICENSE                                          # MIT License
+└── LICENSE
 ```

 ---

 ## 🎓 Acknowledgments

-We would like to express our sincere gratitude to:
+We extend our sincere gratitude to:

-- **Mrs. S.P.
-Chitra (HOD, Mechatronics and Project Guide)** – For her invaluable guidance and support throughout the project
+* **Mrs. S.P.
+Chitra**, HOD, Department of Mechatronics, for her invaluable guidance and support throughout the project
-- **Department of Mechatronics** – For providing resources and facilities
+* **Sri Sivasubramaniya Nadar College of Engineering** for providing resources and infrastructure
-- **Our Institution** – For encouraging innovation and assistive technology research
-- **Visually Impaired Community** – For their insights and feedback during user testing
-- **Open Source Community** – For Arduino libraries and development tools

-This project was developed as part of our **Final Year Diploma Project** in the academic year 2024–2025.
+* **Department of Mechatronics** for their technical assistance
+* The **visually impaired community** whose needs and feedback inspired this innovation
+* All the **researchers and developers** in assistive technology whose work paved the way

 ---

 ## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ```
 MIT License

-Copyright (c) 2024-2025 Team Smart Footwear
+Copyright (c) 2024 Team Smart Footwear

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal